SudoAlex-16/alx-zero_day/README.md

-I stated the ALX software engineering program on the 15th of August 2022.
+I started the ALX Software Engineering program on the 15th of August 2022.
 So far the journey has been great.
 I have learnt a lot from the projects given so far.
-Some of the projects done include: Shell navigation, Git, Vagrant, Vi editor, emacs and map your mind.
+Some of the things I have learnt include: Shell navigation, Git, Vagrant, Vi editor, emacs and map your mind.